learn-co-students/SENG-LIVE-022122-PHASE-1/06-dom-events/README.md

 ### 1. Create a function (addLike) that:

-✔️ Accepts a single Pokemon object (pokemon) and likesNum as parameters
+✔️ Accepts a single character object 'character' and 'likesNum' as parameters

-✔️ Increments the Pokemon's number of likes by +1
+✔️ Increments the character's number of likes by 1

-✔️ Updates the textContent of likesNum to reflect the Pokemon's updated number of likes
+✔️ Updates the textContent of the likesNum element to reflect the Pokemon's updated number of likes

 💡 In renderPokemon(), add an event listener to likeBttn, making sure to specify the event as well as the callback function (addLike).